CAGE questionnaire: Overview

-Two "yes" responses indicate that the possibility of alcoholism should be investigated further.
+At least two positive responses indicate that the possibility of alcoholism should be investigated further.

 The CAGE questionnaire, among other methods, has been extensively validated for use in identifying alcoholism.
 CAGE is considered a validated screening technique with high levels of sensitivity and specificity.
 It has been validated via receiver operating characteristic analysis, establishing its ability to screen for problem drinking behaviors.

 History

 The CAGE questionnaire was developed in 1968 at North Carolina Memorial Hospital to combat the paucity of screening measures to detect problem drinking behaviors.
 The original study, conducted in a general hospital population where 130 patients were randomly selected to partake in an in-depth interview, successfully isolated four questions that make up the questionnaire today due to their ability to detect the sixteen alcoholics from the rest of the patients.

 Reliability

 Reliability refers to whether the scores are reproducible.
 Not all of the different types of reliability apply to the way that the CAGE is typically used.
 Internal consistency (whether all of the items measure the same construct) is not usually reported in studies of the CAGE; nor is inter-rater reliability (which would measure how similar peoples' responses were if the interviews were repeated again, or different raters listened to the same interview).